mahmoud/lithoxyl/docs/sensible.rst

 over twenty built-in fields to cover most use cases, and sensible default handling for other values.
-These fields are used to create a template for the SensibleFormatter, which knows how to turn a Lithoxyl Record into a structured string.
+These fields are used to create a template for the SensibleFormatter, which knows how to turn a Lithoxyl Action into a structured string.
 Let's see how it all comes together by creating an equivalent log that uses Lithoxyl built-in behavior::

   from lithoxyl import SensibleFormatter, FileEmitter, Logger